INNVTV/NetCore-Clean-Architecture/README.md

 # Core
 Centralized business logic broken out into **Application** and **Domain** layers.

-The **Domain Layer** is designed to be shared with non-technical domain experts and includes easy to read domain entities and logic written as policies.
+The **Domain Layer** is designed to be shared with non-technical domain experts and includes easy to read domain entities and important business processes written out as policies.

-The **Application Layer** includes infrastructure implementation details, persistence models, view models, logging, authorization and low level business logic.
+The **Application Layer** includes infrastructure implementation, persistence models, view models, logging, authorization and low level business logic.

 # CoreServices
 One of many options to wrap and deploy the Core.
 In this scenario we use a REST API and gRPC endpoints deployable to Linux or Windows as a Docker container to a variety of platforms including: